jingshisun/News-Sentiments-as-a-Predictor-of-Music-Listening-Behaviors/Project Part 3/README.txt

-ANLY 501 Project: Part 3
+COSC 587 Project: Part 3
 December 7, 2016

 This README will explain the contents of the project ZIP file and explain the functions used in the main